Lady Gaga: 2018–2019: A Star Is Born and Las Vegas residency

-In March 2018, Gaga supported the March for Our Lives gun-control rally in Washington, D.C., and released a cover of Elton John's "Your Song" for his tribute album Revamp.
+In March 2018, Gaga released a cover of Elton John's "Your Song" for his tribute album Revamp.
 Later that year, she starred as struggling singer Ally in Bradley Cooper's musical romantic drama A Star Is Born, a remake of the 1937 film of the same name.
 The film follows Ally's relationship with singer Jackson Maine (played by Cooper), which becomes strained after her career begins to overshadow his.
 It received acclaim from critics, with a consensus that the movie had "appealing leads, deft direction, and an affecting love story".
 Cooper approached Gaga after seeing her perform at a cancer research fundraiser.
 An admirer of Cooper's work, Gaga agreed to the project due to its portrayal of addiction and depression.
 A Star Is Born premiered at the 2018 Venice Film Festival, and was released worldwide that October.
-Gaga's performance was acclaimed by film critics, with Peter Bradshaw of The Guardian labeling the film "outrageously watchable" and stating that "Gaga's ability to be part ordinary person, part extraterrestrial celebrity empress functions at the highest level"; Stephanie Zacharek of Time magazine similarly highlighted her "knockout performance" and found her to be "charismatic" without her usual makeup, wigs and costumes.
+Gaga's performance was acclaimed by film critics, with Peter Bradshaw of The Guardian labeling the film "outrageously watchable" and stating that "Gaga's ability to be part ordinary person, part extraterrestrial celebrity empress functions at the highest level".
+Stephanie Zacharek of Time magazine similarly highlighted her "knockout performance" and found her to be "charismatic" without her usual makeup, wigs and costumes.
 For the role, Gaga won the National Board of Review and Critics' Choice awards for Best Actress, in addition to receiving nominations for the Academy Award, Golden Globe Award, Screen Actors Guild Award and BAFTA Award for Best Actress.